Bootstrap-GS: Self-Supervised Augmentation for High-Fidelity Gaussian Splatting

-where $\mathcal{L}_o$ is the original 3D-GS training loss with ground-truth image~\cite{kerbl3Dgaussians}, $\sum_{i \in N} {\mathcal{L}^i_b}$ is the sum of the bootstrapping loss introduced by all novel-view camera variants based on that training camera together with its surrounding cameras, and $N$ is the total variant number.
-For example, if the training camera has both sides of surrounding cameras and we bootstrap each camera with 2 of its variants, then the $N$ is 6.
+In our context, Bootstrap refers to utilizing partially reconstructed 3D scenes to extract novel-view renderings for regeneration and integration by diffusion models, leveraging the existing content to enable self-improvement rather than relying on text-guided prompt generation.
+The overall pipeline is shown in Figure~\ref{fig:pipeline}.

+\paragraph{Overall Diffusion Variance Control.} To ensure consistency across the overall scene, it is essential to initiate bootstrapping from a relatively complete stage of the reconstructed 3D scene, and only employ a small diffusion broken strength.
+This helps maintain the regenerated content without large variations.

+On one hand, a well-trained 3D-GS model ensures that regions with deficiencies remain sufficiently close to the true scene, preventing significant biases in the diffusion process.
+Additionally, as outlined in~\cite{sohl2015deep, ho2020denoising}, the scale factor $\sqrt{1-\bar\alpha_t}$ in Equation~\ref{eq:noise_collection}, which determines the magnitude of added noise, approaches zero as the time step $t$ decreases to zero.
+By fixing the inference time step, larger time step values can be effectively excluded by constraining the breakage strength $s_r$, thereby preserving the regenerated scenes with minimal alteration.

+\paragraph{Bootstrap Pipeline.} The core of our pipeline is to use multiple bootstrapped renderings in the same region to do average sampling to control the cloning gradient.
+We begin our bootstrapping by generating a set of new camera parameters for novel-view rendering (detailed in Appendix~\ref{sec:novel-view_creation}), where we make slight adjustments to the rotation and translation matrices of training cameras.
+Given a training image $I_t$, and its surrounding $k$ bootstrapped renderings $[I_t^{b_1}, ..., I_t^{b_k}]$, we then regenerate these renderings using a diffusion model and get $[I_t^{r_1}, ..., I_t^{r_k}]$.
+We use $\mathcal{L}_1$ loss to penalize the difference between $I_t^b$ and $I_t^r$, where the basic bootstrapping loss $\mathcal{L}_{b}= \lVert I_t^r - I_t^b \lVert$.
+During training, we incorporate all these bootstrapped renderings with the original training camera to make a hybrid loss

+where $\mathcal{L}_o$ is the original 3D-GS training loss~\cite{kerbl20233dgs}.
+In practice, we bootstrap 2 variants for each training camera.
+And during training, we use the bootstrapped views not only from the current training camera but also the surrounding training cameras.